Skip to main content

 Guarantee the right length

-Content length matters for short-form content: it needs to be short, but not too short.
+Content length matters for short-form content: it must be concise enough to respect the reader's time, yet substantial enough to fully address the topic.
 We guarantee that all content meets your length requirements.
-LLMs are notoriously bad at counting, so we've built systems to ensure every piece is exactly the right length for its purpose.
+LLMs are notoriously bad at counting, so we've designed our systems to target the exact right length for each piece's purpose.

 Content that's relevant, on-brand and the right length